AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025.md

 <!-- .element: class="fragment" -->

 Notes:
 (Transition to live demo) Now, for the ultimate proof: Live Demo 3.
-Our challenge: add an email generator component.
+Our challenge: add a newsletter generator component.
 The old way, this would take 1 to 2 hours.
 With AI-assisted development, we're aiming for 10 minutes.
 (Gesture to Ready to work GIF) Let's watch this workflow in action!
-This demo will run for about 10 minutes.
+This demo will run for about 10 minutes.Prompt:
+Create a new component in the Angular app inside vibing-with-angular folder, that generates a newsletter with some different tones & configurations on the topic, using WebLLM, similar usage to the other exisiting components.
+The output should be markdown (that can be copy pasted to ghost.org).

 ---